MI-DPLA/combine/docs/workflow.rst

 One of the most commonly used optional parameters would be what Validation Scenarios to apply for this Job.
 Validation Scenarios are `pre-configured validations <configuration.html#validation-scenario>`_ that will run for *each* Record in the Job.
 When viewing a Job's or Record's details, the result of each validation run will be shown.

-The Validation Tests selection looks like this for a Job, with the dropdown populated by pre-configured Validation Scenarios:
+The Validation Tests selection looks like this for a Job, with checkboxes for each pre-configured Validation Scenarios (additionally, checked if the Validation Scenario is marked to run by default):

 .. figure:: img/select_validations.png
    :alt: Selecting Validations Tests for Job